znkbnk/React-32-Habit/README.md

 when the component is mounted: Load the habits data from localStorage.
 Load the unfinishedHabits data from localStorage.
+- Update handleEditChange, handleEditSave, and handleCompleteClick functions to update the habits state and save the updated habits back to localStorage.
 - Create a function (e.g., saveCompletedHabitsToStorage)
 to save completed habits to localStorage.
 Call this function when a habit is completed or achieves its goal.